Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Regular subscription audits prevent newsletter creep and maintain focus

-1. Review all active subscriptions: Export your newsletter list (most email clients support this)
+1. Review every active subscription: Export your newsletter list (most email clients support this)

-2. Rate each newsletter: Use a simple Keep/Archive/Unsubscribe framework
+2. Rate each newsletter: Use a Keep / Archive / Unsubscribe framework

-3. Measure engagement: Which newsletters do you actually read vs. which pile up unread?
+3. Measure engagement: Which newsletters do you actually read versus pile up unread?

 5. Test new sources: Replace low-value newsletters with fresh perspectives